tungstenfabric/tf-charms/README.md

 By default, charms are using the default network for API/MGMT and CTRL/DATA.

-To specify API/MGMT network set `control-network` parameter for contrail-controller, contrail-analytics, contrail-analyticsdb and contrail-kubernetes-master if is applicable.
+To specify API/MGMT network set `control-network` parameter for contrail-controller and contrail-analytics.
+If contrail-analyticsdb or contrail-kubernetes-master is applied set `control-network` parameter for it as well.
 It can be the IP addresses with netmasks of the control network or physical device name.

 To specify CTRL/DATA network set `data-network` parameter for contrail-controller.
 It can be the IP addresses with netmasks of the control network or physical device name.
 If `data-network` isn't specified it will use the same network as `control-network`.